 About the Autism Social-Communication Clinic

-The Autism Social-Communication Clinic is a family-centered therapy program that supports parents/caregivers to understand their children's communication development and to develop strategies to help their children learn new communication skills.
+The Autism Social-Communication Clinic is a therapy program where clinicians and parents/caregivers collaborate to develop strategies to help children who are on the autism spectrum learn new social-communication skills.
 The clinic is built on the belief that the best way to support a child's wellness and developmental health is to support the family's wellness and sense of self-efficacy.
 It is also built on the belief that natural, authentic routines across home, school, and the community provide the best educational and treatment contexts for communication and socialization.

 Current research shows that language therapy for children with ASD is most effective when it targets communication in familiar and authentic social environment and with meaningful partners.
 The most successful programs combine the expertise of parents/caregivers with the knowledge of trained language specialists.
 We support families and therapeutic teams to create home and school environments that facilitate communication development in children with ASD through everyday activities.
 We aim to do so while honoring your family's language and cultural practices.

 We work with children across the autism spectrum, to accomplish the following:

 - Fostering the social foundations of communication through joint attention, social-emotional attunement, and extended engagement

 - Promoting the advancement of social-communication skills through the use of symbols and language